-Director of Physics Teaching Laboratories
+Head of Physics Teaching Laboratories

 Experimental work is in a unique position to teach a wide range of transferable and technical skills, relevant both in scientific and other careers, and I naturally emphasise this to our students.

 - properties of charged aerosols and dust at planetary bodies like asteroids and the Moon

 I was featured reporting on my research on Radio 4's PM programme on 19th October 2011, on Canadian national radio and on the Canadian Weather Network.
 Written reports were all over the web, notably Financial Times, New Scientist and Gramophone.